 Outside the United States, supplies from the Organization of the Petroleum Exporting Countries (OPEC) remained high, largely because of rising output from member-states Nigeria and Libya, despite the club's pledge to cut production.

-Nigeria and Libya are exempt from the deal between OPEC and other producers, including Russia, to cut production by around 1.8 million barrels per day between January this year and March 2018 in order to tighten the market and prop up prices.
+Nigeria and Libya are exempt from the deal between OPEC and other producers, including Russia, to cut production by around 1.8 million barrels per day between January this year and March 2018 .

 "Talk of capping Nigerian and Libyan output has been growing fast (within OPEC).
 But it is very unlikely that both countries will acquiesce to a cap so soon after restoring production," BNP said.

-"The pace of refining throughput growth in China is set to ease in H2, as the Chinese economy loses steam amid intensifying efforts to curb financial risks, and utilization rates at the independent private refineries soften amid lower quotas and a tighter regulatory environment," BMI said.
-(Reporting by Henning Gloystein; Editing by Richard Pullin and Tom Hogue)
+"The pace of refining throughput growth in China is set to ease in H2, as the Chinese economy loses steam amid intensifying efforts to curb financial risks, and utilisation rates at the independent private refineries soften amid lower quotas and a tighter regulatory environment," BMI said.
+(Reporting by Henning Gloystein; Editing by Tom Hogue and Joseph Radford)